Marital Property Division

 In a perfect world, couples going through a divorce would amicably agree on how to divide their property.
 However, in an ideal world, couples wouldn’t divorce at all.
 We don’t live in an ideal world.
 We live in a world that can get very ugly when it comes to divorce.
 Spouses will fight about the biggest and smallest items when it comes to property division.

-This is just a short list of some of the items that need to be divided in a divorce.
 There is no end to the number of things couples fight over when negotiating a property agreement.
 It is not always the valuable and expensive items that couples argue about.
-Often times, divorcing spouses fight about things like books, picture albums, and coffee mugs!
+Often times, divorcing spouses fight about things like books, picture albums, and even coffee mugs!

-How Do You Divide Pensions, Retirement and Bank Accounts?
+Following Divorce, How do you Divide Pensions, Retirement, and Bank accounts?

 When it comes to bank accounts and pensions, the easiest thing to do is divide it down the middle.
 Tax law allows people to move money around when they are getting divorced without getting hit with a huge penalty.
 Here is an example:

-If the spouses can’t agree on how to divide their marital property, the court will get involved.
+The court will get involved in case the spouses can’t agree on each terms on how to divide their marital property.
 The parties will have to attend a mediation of sorts where experienced divorce attorneys will look at their case.
 They will break down the assets and state how they feel they should be divided.
 They offer the couple a solution.
 The couple can choose to accept it and divide the assets as proposed or take the matter to trial.